 Snoring is more than just a nuisance.
 Snoring is a sign that you are not able to breathe properly while sleeping.
 It is associated with some serious health risks, including sleep apnea.
 And it can be damaging to your most important relationships.

 But you do not have to live with snoring.
-Nashville neuromuscular dentist Dr. Kent White has thoroughly studied the development and structure of your jaw and airway, and he can help you with a comfortable, convenient, effective snoring treatment.
-Dr. White is accredited by the American Academy of Sleep Medicine to help patients with sleep apnea and snoring problems.
+Nashville neuromuscular dentist Dr. Forbes has thoroughly studied the development and structure of your jaw and airway, and he can help you with a comfortable, convenient, effective snoring treatment.
+Dr. Forbes is accredited by the American Academy of Sleep Medicine to help patients with sleep apnea and snoring problems.

 If you are looking for an effective remedy to your snoring, please call (615) 383-6787 for an appointment at the Center for Advanced Dentistry in Nashville, TN.